nilsbunger/parcel-browser/README.md

 `brew install gdal` - translator library for raster and vector geospatial data formats

-`brew install python3` - use python 3.8 or newer
+`brew install python3` - use python 3.9 or newer

 `pip3 install geopandas` - adds support for geographic data to pandas objects

+`brew install pipx` - pipx is a tool for installing and running Python applications in isolated environments

+`pipx ensurepath` - makes sure pipx is in your path

 From the project directory:
-`python3 -m venv ./venv` to create a venv ([ref](https://docs.python.org/3/library/venv.html))

-`source ./venv/bin/activate` activates the virtual env.
-You need to do this in any terminal window where you're running Django, Jupyter Lab, or related tools.

 `cp .env.example .env` -- create your .env file.

 # Install or update dependencies